 Now you looked up that blog and laughed.. so now that question.

 Answer - The question you are asking would suggest you want to know why your bowl seems to be affected?
 Maybe, your question is the wrong approach and after the answer here, you will go on to another approach to this bias problem.
-A lover of Bowls or any other sport would not ignoring their problem and look hard even if there seems to not be an answer.
+It is good to know why something happens but sometimes it’s best just to make a corrective action and go with what is happening.
+A lover of Bowls or any other sport would not ignoring their problem and after looking hard accept that it seems to be earlier to correct ( adjust) your line and to not be looking for an answer.

 Maybe, like in my early years when I always had sore ankles after partice games it was wise to ask an Level 3 coach because it could be your delivery action.
 My problem was as I moved forward with the step I was turning my ankle sideways and twisting my ankle several times during a game.
 Took me all one year to correct that problem.
 Muscle memory" had to be changed and believe me at that time I did not even know what "muscle Memory" was let alone how to reprogram it.
 The bigger question is "Why are you asking about this ?"